 In Word for the web, click Open in Word (requires Word 2003, or later, or Word for Mac 2008 12.2.9 or later).

 In the Word desktop application, remove the unsupported features.
 For details about what’s supported, see Differences between using a document in the browser and in Word.

 Save the document (press Ctrl+S in Windows, or ⌘+S on the Mac).

-If another author saves the document with unsupported features before you have saved the document in Word Online, you might not be able to save your work in Word Online.
+If another author saves the document with unsupported features before you have saved the document in Word for the web, you might not be able to save your work in Word for the web.
 If you have Word 2010, Word 2013, or Word for Mac 2011 you can prevent losing your changes by opening the document in the Word desktop application.
-Click Open in Word, copy your changes from Word Online, and then paste them in the document in Word.
+Click Open in Word, copy your changes from Word for the web, and then paste them in the document in Word.
 When you save the document in Word, your changes are saved on the server.

-If co-authoring isn’t working in Word Online, it might be because someone has the document open in a version of Word that doesn’t support co-authoring.
-The document might contain features that are not supported for editing in Word Online, or some other problem.
+If co-authoring isn’t working in Word for the web, it might be because someone has the document open in a version of Word that doesn’t support co-authoring.
+The document might contain features that are not supported for editing in Word for the web, or some other problem.
 For help, see Troubleshoot co-authoring Word documents.